ofsgit/CheapAmlogicSTB/p212/Unbrick (Flashing)/README.md

 # Unbrick (Flashing)

-this folder contains tutorial of how to unbrick your p212 Amlogic Box
+this folder contains a tutorial of how to unbrick your p212 Amlogic Box

-sometimes when you flash and something gone wrong, you can't flash it again and it errors
+sometimes when you flash a wrong binary or something gone wrong sometimes the bootloader/internal gets curroupted and sometimes

+you can't flash it again and it shows a errors

 # Requirements:
 * SD Card (at least 8GB/ MAX 64GB)
 * Card Reader
 * a Windows Platform
 * USB Male to Male
+* Amlogic Box (P212)

 # Tutorial:
 # making a bootcard